 MOS2S wants end-users to participate in and influence how they capture and experience everything around them, in the physical and virtual world.
 With so many capture and display devices, and with applications and services moving towards a more interactive and immersive experience, we need the tools to be able to manage multiple, heterogeneous devices over multiple, heterogeneous networks, to create a single experience.
 We call this process Media Orchestration: orchestrating devices, media streams and resources to create such an experience.
 We will develop technologies and tools for media orchestration, allowing the merger of many media and sensor feeds into a coherent, interactive experience, in real and virtual environments.

-We will enable and validate shared capture and shared rendering to provide new opportunities for consumers and professionals, specifically in crowd journalism (citizen information and participation), smart habitats / venues and live events (citizen experience and entertainment) and event security (citizen safety and security).
+We will enable and validate shared capture and shared rendering to provide new opportunities for consumers and professionals, specifically in crowd journalism (citizen information and participation), smart venues and live events (citizen experience and entertainment) and event security (citizen safety and security).
 These cases build upon advanced sensor, networking and cloud infrastructures, and leverage emerging media analysis, processing and streaming technologies.
 They are built around international collaborations between large-scale industry partners, small-to-medium enterprise partners, supported by research and technology organizations.

 Market players and value chain